 5. Install night lights in your yard

 Skunks are mostly active at night, and they’re used to going about their business in the dark.
-If you’re wondering how to get rid of skunks using this information, it’s simple: light it up!
+If you’re wondering how to get rid of skunks using this information to your advantage, it’s simple: light it up!

 Any random flash of light will serve to repel skunks.
 The sudden change in their usually dark environment is enough to stun them and think that something is amiss.
 Frightened, they leave.

-So if you’re wondering how to get rid of skunks under deck or how to get rid of skunks under your house, all you have to do is position it in light in the dark space for a couple of days.
+So if you’re wondering how to get rid of skunks under your deck or how to get rid of skunks under your house, all you have to do is position a bright light in these dark spaces for a couple of days.
 With their daytime sleep disturbed, they will eventually look for a better place to stay.

 If you want to get rid of a skunk in your yard, you can add lights for outdoors that are designed to withstand the elements.